Vicinity Map

 The N.C.
 Department of Transportation proposes improvements to the Pinehurst Traffic Circle from Page Road (S.R.
 1208) to South of Pinehurst Manor Drive in Moore County.

-• The existing typical section in the project area consists of a single-lane traffic circle with right-turn by-pass lanes.
+• The existing typical section in the project area consists of a single-lane traffic circle with right-turn by-pass lanes and free-flow merge lanes at each of the 5 entrance and exit points.

 Project History